Skip to main content

 For Asylees

-If you already have asylum status, you may travel outside of the U.S. after prior approval by the secretary of DHS.
+If you already have asylum status, you may travel outside of the U.S. after prior approval by the Secretary of DHS.
 The prior approval comes as a travel document for refugees and is valid for a year.
 The DHS may issue the travel document to asylees and refugees in the U.S. who want to take a temporary trip abroad.

 You should get the refugee travel document before you leave the United States.
 However, specific regulations may also allow the issuing of such documents outside of the U.S. under specific circumstances.
 Like advance parole, the refugee travel document does not guarantee admission into the United States.
 You should still go through the inspection by a CBP officer.

 Filing an Asylum Application?
-Seek Legal Advice
+Seek Legal Advice First

 The path to seeking asylum status may feel intimidating.
 Not only are you outside the comfort of your home country, but as a migrant, you also have to deal with the rules and regulations of another country.
-But, if you or your family members are going through an asylum application, remember that you are not alone.
+But if you or your family members are going through an asylum application, remember that you are not alone.

 Was this helpful?